Reporter interviewing a subject in a park

 Scroll Down

-We are now accepting applications for Fall 2024.
-Final deadline: July 1.
+We are now accepting applications for Spring 2025!
+The deadline to apply is December 1st, 2024.

 We’re here to train journalists who want to change the world for the better.
 Whether you’re just starting out or want to get to the next level, we have what you need.